influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/join_node.md

 When using a numerical or null fill, the fields names are determined by copying the field names from another point.
-This doesn&#39;t work well when different sources have different field names.
+This doesn't work well when different sources have different field names.
 Use the [DefaultNode](/kapacitor/v1.4/nodes/default_node/) and [DeleteNode](/kapacitor/v1.4/nodes/delete_node/) to finalize the fill operation if necessary.

 Example: